 Swimming side by side to a green sea turtle is often the highlight of many divers trip in Punta Cana.
 It is no surprise that these graceful marine creatures are among the top sea creatures on every divers bucket list.
 The green sea turtle is usually found in tropical seas around the world.
 Sadly the green turtle is classified as an endangered species as a result of hunting of adult species and the loss of beach sites for nesting.

-The Parrotfish is one of the most attractive fish species that is spotted in the coral reefs by Punta Cana.
-As a juvenile, Parrotfish have brownish patterns which transform to a vibrant pallet of colors as adult.
+The Parrotfish is one of the most attractive fish species that is spotted in Punta Cana’s coral reefs.
+As a juvenile, Parrotfish have brownish patterns which transform to a vibrant pallet of colors when an adult.
 They are extremely important for coral reefs, the Parrotfish diet is predominantly Algae from corals, helping maintain a healthy coral ecosystem, reports National Geographic.